mattermost/docs/source/about/mattermost-v9-changelog.md

 ### Improvements

 #### User Interface (UI)
+ - Pre-packaged Calls version [v0.29.0](https://github.com/mattermost/mattermost-plugin-calls/releases/tag/v0.29.0).
  - Pre-packaged GitHub plugin version [v2.3.0](https://github.com/mattermost/mattermost-plugin-github/releases/tag/v2.3.0).
- - Pre-packaged Calls version [v0.29.0](https://github.com/mattermost/mattermost-plugin-calls/releases/tag/v0.29.0).
  - Added user interface improvements to the keyboard shortcuts modal.
  - Added a message "Editing this message with an “@mention'’ will not notify the recipient" in the post edit dialog.
  - Made the appearance of several tooltips more consistent.
  - Updated the help text in the **Direct Messages** modal.
- - User interface: Emojis are now placed at cursor position while editing messages.
+ - Emojis are now placed at cursor position while editing messages.
- - Made keyboard shortcuts modal content div accessible via the keyboard.
+ - Made keyboard shortcuts modal content DIV-accessible via the keyboard.
- - Added Channel Bookmarks user interface (disabled and behind a feature flag).
+ - Added Channel Bookmarks user interface (disabled by default and behind a feature flag).

 #### Administration
- - Added a new feature where an admin with user management permission can edit a user's settings.
+ - Added a new feature where an admin with user management permission can now edit a user's settings.
  - Added download functionality for admins to download server logs from **Server Logs** page in the **System Console**.
  - LDAP vendor errors are now included in the Support Packet.
  - Added metadata to the Support Packet.